 Tip: The only underground station close to King's Road is located right at the beginning of the road, on the Sloan square.
-If you want to explore large parts of the shopping street be careful, as it can turn into a long walk with over 4 km.
+You should be careful if you plan to explore most parts of the shopping street, as it can turn into a long walk with over 4 km.
 By a bus ride back to the underground station you can halve the distance.
 The bus lines 11 and 22 run along the complete King's Road and bring you back to Sloan Square.

 As soon as you leave the underground station Sloan Square and walk towards King's Road you will pass a large Hugo Boss store.
 Stylish shops with designer clothes and well-known brands dominate large areas of the shopping street.
 The King's Road has a total length of approx. 3 km.
 Most of the interesting shops are located on the first km, up to the old town hall of Chelsea at the crossing with Sydney Street.
 Afterwards the shops are getting less and less and behind the crossing with the Limerston Street you can hardly call it a shopping street.

-The -Duke of York Square- is located about 200 m away from the Sloan square.
-A food market takes place every Saturday from 10:00 till 16:00 o'clock at that place.
+The -Duke of York Square- is located about 200 m away from the Sloan square, just beside the Kings Road.
+A food market takes place there every Saturday from 10:00 till 16:00 o'clock.
 Stroll by the different stands with local products and satisfy your hunger with one of the many freshly prepared and delicious smelling dishes.

 Shops on the Kings Road: